xhubioTable/data-generator/docApi/classes/DataGeneratorRegistry.md

 #### Throws

-If a generator with the given name is already registered.
+Error If a generator with the given name is already registered.

 ***